 “You’re to blame, you know,” she said to the mirror.
 “You killed Annabelle.”
 Anger fused her words to bite.
 She said it again and again, transforming her words into a brow-beating mantra.

 A loud knock disrupted her verbal lashings.
 Who was that?
 She didn’t want to see anyone.
 What time was it?
 She didn’t remember looking at the clock when she woke.
 Another loud knock vibrated the wood.

-The knocking sounded again, this time more urgent.
+The knocking sounded, this time more urgent.
 “Miss.
 Kettering?
 Are you home?”

 “Just a minute,” she said, trying to place the man’s voice—it was familiar.
 Fear erupted beneath her skin.
 What if it was him?
 The Monster.
 What if he found her?
 Wanted to do the same thing to her as he had done to Annabelle?
 Get rid of his loose end.

-She slid into stretchy yoga pants and a faded grey t-shirt with wear-holes at the hem.
+She slid into pants and a faded grey t-shirt with wear-holes at the hem.
 She tiptoed to the peephole in the door, prepared to see Annabelle’s Monster once more.
 Maybe she could turn the tables on him.
-Take her revenge right there in front of Annabelle’s things, then they would stop asking her where she was.
+Take her revenge right there in front of Annabelle’s things, then they’d stop asking her where she was.

 The peephole lens distorted her view of the man on the other side of the door.
 Her heart drum rolled in her chest.
 Her fists clenched.
 She squinted and teetered on her tiptoes, trying to see better.

 Then she realized who it was.

 “Miss.
 Kettering . . .”
 Officer Rayne’s said.
 She looked terrible, and he could see it.
 She didn’t care.
 She wasn’t worth caring about anymore, not when she was responsible for Annabelle’s death—her true killer.